mikerhodes/rapport/README.md

 Rapport is a simple python LLM chatbot interface.
 It uses Ollama to run LLMs locally and Streamlit to create the chatbot user interface.

-I built this because I'm excited by the idea that one can now (Jan 2025) run pretty competent LLM models on a laptop.
+I started building this because I was excited by the idea that one could (as of Jan 2025) run pretty competent LLM models on a laptop.
 While this app was originally just a learning exercise, I built enough bits that I'm using it day to day.
-This app is nothing special, and there are a million streamlit LLM demo chat apps around, but it's got:
+I also built out connections to a few remote providers so I could try out frontier models.
+Some of what it has:

-- Support for multiple LLM providers:
+- Support for multiple LLM providers (bring your own API key for remote providers):
   - Ollama (local models)
   - Anthropic (Claude models)
   - OpenAI (GPT models)